MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 # Update the unification settings

 After unification, the **Data** > **Unify** page shows the results of each step in the unification process.
 Each tile shows the number of fields or records found during the last unification run.
-For example, **Source fields** shows the number of entity attributes (fields) defined and **Duplicate records** shows the number of duplicate records found.
+For example, **Source fields** shows the number of mapped attributes (fields) and **Duplicate records** shows the number of duplicate records found.

 > [!TIP]
 > The **Matching conditions** tile displays only if multiple entities were selected.